diwakar-bhadriraju/Vektor/README.md

 ### ⏳ Features Under Development (Coming Soon!)

-We're constantly working to expand Vektor's capabilities.
+I'm constantly working to expand Vektor's capabilities.
 Here's a peek at what's next on our roadmap:

 * **📍 GPS Path Tracking:** Track and record your movement path, useful for backtracking or mapping your journey.
 * **🗺️ Offline Map & Waypoints:** Download maps for offline use and mark important waypoints, ensuring navigation without an internet connection.